 - your pubic hair will appear more adult-like, but won't have spread to your inner thighs

 Tanner stage five (final stage)

 - usually occurs at just over 14 years of age

-- the swelling of your areola will disappear as the rest of your breast becomes adult-like in shape
+- your breast becomes adult-like in shape

 - your pubic hair should spread to your inner thigh